cf16-uiuc/CourseProject/README.md

 # Implementation Overview

 This classifier relies on the Simple Transformer package, based on the Transformer package from HuggingFace.
-The documentation for Simple Transformer can be foundh here: https://simpletransformers.ai/docs/classification-models/#classificationmodel
+The documentation for Simple Transformer can be found here: https://simpletransformers.ai/docs/classification-models/#classificationmodel.
+All packages needed can be installed with the package manager pip.

 The code is broken into two files - train.py and test.py.
 In train.py the focus of the file is training the model.
 Prior to training the model we do a little bit of preprocessing of the data.
 First, we remove all stop words, then we replace all emoticons with text that may be able to provide information to the model that is trained.
 For the training we rely on the Simple Transformer package.
 From that package we use the binary classifier.
 Their setup allows us to bring in any pretrained model and adjust to our data.
 We looked at multiple pretrained models from HuggingFace found here: https://huggingface.co/models.
 In the end we discovered that simply using the BERT model yielded the best results.